The world’s first drone testing corridor for humanitarian and development use in Malawi,2017.

 A Digital Public Good for epidemiological modelling

-Connecting real-time data to humanitarian response tools is a challenging task that has never been done before.
+Connecting real-time data to humanitarian response tools was a challenging task that had never been done before.
 Magic Box is a platform using artificial intelligence, Big data and real-time data from both public sources and private sector partners to predict how and where communicable and vector-borne diseases spread and to stop outbreaks before they become epidemics/pandemics.
+Magic Box has been used to combat Ebola in Sierra Leone and the DRC, and Zika and yellow fever in Latin America.

 Magic Box 1,Magic Box 2,Magic Box 3